kamek-pf/postgresql-typed/README.md

 - `stack install postgresql-typed` or
 - `cabal install postgresql-typed`

+You'll also likely need to add `network` as a dependency.

 ### Enable ghc extensions

 Make sure you enable `TemplateHaskell`, `QuasiQuotes`, and `DataKinds` language extensions, either in your cabal `default-extensions` or in a `{-# LANGUAGE TemplateHaskell, QuasiQuotes, DataKinds #-}` pragma in your source.